 Client education activities are highly encouraged.
 Sub-grantees have received technical assistance regarding client education techniques and opportunities.
 This is reinforced during field monitoring visits as the monitor is trained to speak with clients about various energy saving (and some non-energy savings) steps they can take such as; changing filters once a month, using CFLs or LEDs, responsible management of their thermostats, water heater temperature usage and settings, combustion appliance safety, moisture control, and lead safety.
-Sub-grantees are required to distribute the lead booklet, "Renovate Right" (when potential for hazard exists), and mold and moisture awareness, pamphlet "A Brief Guide to Mold, Moisture, and Your Home" to clients prior to weatherization.
+Sub-grantees are required to distribute the lead booklet/pamphlet; "Renovate Right" (when potential for hazard exists), and mold and moisture awareness pamphlet; "A Brief Guide to Mold, Moisture, and Your Home", and the Radon pamphlet; The EPA Consumer's Guide to Radon, to clients prior to weatherization.
 Client education can occur at different times throughout the process and can include distribution of client educational material at the time of application as well as one-on-one during and post weatherization work by the energy auditor and/or field crew staff.
 Each Sub-grantee must determine the best method of ensuring energy education is performed.
-Sub-grantees must have the client sign the Hazard Disclosure Form acknowledging receipt of the lead, mold and radon materials.
+Sub-grantees must have the client sign the Hazard Disclosure Form acknowledging receipt of the lead, mold, and radon materials.
 Additionally, Sub-grantees should complete the Household Action Plan Form, have the client sign and provide a copy to the client.
 The Original signed form should be retained in the Client's file.
-The Household Action Plan Form is available from the ADOH WAP website at: https://housing.az.gov/documents-links/forms/weatherization.
+All forms are currently available on the ADOH WAP website at: https://housing.az.gov/documents-links/forms/weatherization.